Skip to main content

 FAQ

-A network view of fans across your roster + storefront.
-It’s an aggregate, not individual-fan tracking — we never expose identifiable fans.
+A network view across your roster + storefront.
 The graph surfaces overlap percentages, cluster identification, and bridge artists.

 Data quality varies by artist.
 Smaller artists (under ~5k monthly listeners) often have limited demographic data.